 What the Model Does

-The ESDM prepares children with autism spectrum disorders and their parents for later educational and developmental programs that will likely be suggested or encouraged later in life (like the Denver Model).
-Proponents of the ESDM believe that it does the essential and important work of establishing relationship-focused behaviors in the children at an early age, which will assist in their integration to larger social groups at a later time.
-As such, it has become an indispensable aid to children who may not naturally seek connection with other members of their social context, and who will experience difficulty learning other related tasks.
+The ESDM prepares children with ASDs and their parents for the educational and developmental programs that will likely be suggested or encouraged later in life (like the Denver Model).
+Proponents of the ESDM believe that it does the essential and important work of establishing relationship-focused behaviors in children at an early age, which will prove integral to their integration into larger social groups (like school environments) later in life.
+Today, the ESDM has become an indispensable tool to aid ASD children who struggle to connect with other members of their social context and who experience difficulty learning other related tasks.

-The model has proven indispensable to parents and caregivers of children with ASD, in large part because it assists with social development from such an early age.
-So much of a person’s achievement of ‘normal’ developmental skill sets are directly or subtly linked to our ability to communicate and interact with others in a social context, so the ESDM does an excellent job of working on those skills from an early age.
+Today, the model has proven itself to be indispensable to parents and caregivers of children with ASD, in large part because it assists with social development from such an early age.
+So much of a person’s achievement of ‘normal’ developmental skill sets are linked to their ability to communicate and interact well with others in a social context, so the ESDM does an excellent job of working on those skills from an early age.
 Because the ESDM offers the opportunity for learning in an integrated, socially-focused environment, the hope is that children with ASD have far fewer issues with cognitive development as they grow.

 Related Resource: What Can Be Done To Prevent Autism?